gpustack/gpustack/docs/user-guide/openai-compatible-apis.md

 # OpenAI Compatible APIs

-GPUStack serves [OpenAI compatible APIs](https://platform.openai.com/docs/api-reference) using the `/v1-openai` path.
+GPUStack serves [OpenAI-compatible APIs](https://platform.openai.com/docs/api-reference) using the `/v1-openai` path.
+Most of the APIs also work under the `/v1` path as an alias, except for the `models` endpoint, which is reserved for GPUStack management APIs.

 ## Supported Endpoints